C2DH/maison-du-son/_people/andreas-fickers.md

 title: Andreas Fickers
 ---

 Andreas is a professor of contemporary and digital history at the University of Luxembourg and the director of the C2DH.
-He is the author of _Histories of Public Service Broadcasters on the Web_ (2018) and _Communicating Europe: Technologies, Information, Events_ (2013).
+He is the author of Communicating Europe: Technologies, Information, Events (2019) and Editor in Chief of the *Journal of Digital History* (https://journalofdigitalhistory.com)

 [C2DH profile](https://www.c2dh.uni.lu/people/andreas-fickers)